Allan Shivers: Later career

-Shivers did not seek a fourth term in the 1956 elections.
+Shivers did not seek a fourth full term in the 1956 elections.
 He retired from politics on January 15, 1957, and went into business.

 In 1973, Democratic governor Preston Smith appointed Shivers to the University of Texas Board of Regents.
-In January 1975, he was elected as chairman of the board and served for four years.
+In January 1975, he was elected chairman of the board and served for four years.
 He donated his Austin home, Woodlawn, the historic Pease mansion, to the university to help raise funds for its law school.

 In 1980, Shivers was instrumental in securing a $5 million grant for the UT Austin Moody College of Communication, which soon established an endowed chair of journalism in his honor.

 Finally, he served as a member of the University of Texas Centennial Commission, which oversaw the 100th-anniversary celebration of the university's founding in 1883.